silvercircle/nvim/doc/docs/index.md

 cases.
 It supports a wide range of languages out-of-the-box and can be expanded with relative ease.

 The goal of this configuration is to **establish an IDE-like feeling**.
-If you look for a minimalistic configuration, this is probably not for you.
+If you look for a minimalistic configuration or can't stand screen „clutter“, this is probably not for you.

 Many things are user-tweakable, but the basic configuration and choice of plugins is not.
 The following choices have been made: